GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/iam-delegated-role-grants/README.md

 ## Restricting service usage

-In its default configuration, the example provisions wo sets of permissions:
+In its default configuration, the example provisions two sets of permissions:

 - the roles listed in `direct_role_grants` will be granted unconditionally to the users listed in `project_administrators`.
 - additionally, `project_administrators` will be granted the role `roles/resourcemanager.projectIamAdmin` in a restricted fashion, allowing them to only grant the roles listed in `delegated_role_grants` to other users.